magj3k/BeatGame/README.md

 -

 Suggestions:
+- make background key graphically different to indicate that it can't be moved
+- maybe start puzzle mode in melody mode?
 - add countdown into fight mode
 - moving projectiles
 - make it so that you can't walk through a raised jumppad